-- The results of an assessment such as the JSCI, a Capability Assessment or Interview, an ESAt or an assessment completed by the Provider, demonstrating improvement in the Participant's circumstances. - Medical evidence voluntarily supplied by the Participant. - Observations of changes in the Participant's behaviour or demeanour, where these improve job readiness and employability. - Recording the Activity ID of the Activity/intervention. - Recording the Employment Fund Commitment ID, where payment was through the Employment Fund and Documentary Evidence is already held to substantiate that claim. - Evidence from a doctor, counsellor or rehabilitation provider (e.g. invoices for services or a letter of acceptance into a program) voluntarily supplied by the Participant. - Evidence of supports made available to the Participant to assist with caring responsibilities. - Evidence of attendance (e.g. the Participant reporting their attendance for activities scheduled in the diary). - A statement from the Participant that they undertook the intervention(s). - Evidence the Participant is now participating, or participating to a greater degree or more successfully, in other Vocational or Non-vocational activities, work placements or job search.
+- The results of an assessment such as the JSCI, a Capability Assessment or Interview, an ESAt or an assessment completed by the Provider, demonstrating improvement in the Participant's circumstances. - Medical evidence voluntarily supplied by the Participant. - Observations of changes in the Participant's behaviour or demeanour, where these improve job readiness and employability. - Recording the Activity ID of the Activity/intervention. - Recording the Employment Fund Commitment ID, where payment was through the Employment Fund and Documentary Evidence is already held to substantiate that claim, together with comments detailing the relevance to addressing the Participant's barrier. - Evidence from a doctor, counsellor or rehabilitation provider (e.g. invoices for services or a letter of acceptance into a program) voluntarily supplied by the Participant. - Evidence of supports made available to the Participant to assist with caring responsibilities.

+- Evidence of attendance (e.g. the Participant reporting their attendance for activities scheduled in the diary). - A statement from the Participant that they undertook the intervention(s). - Evidence the Participant is now participating, or participating to a greater degree or more successfully, in other Vocational or Non-vocational activities, work placements or job search.